 What Does Non-Employee Compensation Mean?

 As an OnlyFans creator, you’re not an employee of OnlyFans.
 Instead, you’re a small business owner responsible for reporting your total income and paying self-employment tax on your earnings.
-Unlike traditional jobs where income tax is withheld from paychecks, you are responsible for setting aside money to cover your self-employment tax, social security, and Medicare contributions.
+Unlike traditional jobs, where income tax is withheld from paychecks, you are responsible for setting aside money to cover your self-employment tax, social security, and Medicare contributions.

 Additionally, because your business income is considered self-employment income, you may be eligible for tax credits that can lower your total tax liability.
 Staying informed about filing status and eligible business expenses can help maximize your tax savings.